- Dr John Allen – Chair of the Council (President Allen Advertising, Baltimore, USA)

 - Dr Julian Ng – Vice-Chair (Vice-President, Warnborough College UK/Ireland)

-- Dr Brenden D. Tempest-Mogg – Chair (President, Warnborough College UK/Ireland)
+- Dr Brenden D. Tempest-Mogg – CEO (President, Warnborough College UK/Ireland)

 - Dr Jill Kiefer – Lecturer, Workshop Facilitator, Consultant, Los Angeles, CA, USA